bmarshreal/blog/README.md

-Creating a blog with stack: express/nodejs, ejs, mongoDB or mySQL
+Creating a blog with the following technologies: express/nodejs, ejs, mongoDB or mySQL, bootstrap, lodash, git